ibisba/knowledgebook/content/project_management/project_registration/_index.en.md

 ---
-title: "Project registration"
+title: "2.1 Project registration"
 date: 2020-02-14T10:00:00+06:00
-icon: "ti-world"
-description: "Registering a project in IBISBA"
-#type : "docs"
-weigth : 2
+weight : 201
 ---

+After the TNA has been accepted it needs to be registered in the IBISBA Hub.
+In the hub all procedures, datasets and protocols can be registered and used as an internal resource for your project management.

 ### Step 1:

-Go to https://hub.ibisba.eu and click **"Log in"** to sign into your account
+To register the TNA go to https://hub.ibisba.eu and click **"Log in"** to sign into your account.

 ![](Picture1.png)

 ### Step 2:

-After logging in click on the **"Create"** tab and from the pull down menu select **"Project"** and a New Project page will open
+After logging in click on the **"Create"** tab and from the pull down menu select **"Project"** and a New Project page will open.

 ![](Picture2.png)